 Prior to medical school, I knew that I wanted to practice medicine in a truly holistic way - and not too different from how I saw the benefit of regenerative farming practices and local food systems for both individuals and communities when I was studying sustainable agriculture.
 I sought out mentorship from leaders in the field and continued to build my knowledge base regarding integrative medicine while learning conventional medicine.

 Previously, I worked as an outpatient psychiatrist at Gundersen Health in La Crosse, Viroqua, and Boscobel, Wisconsin.

 I'm a deep believer in the power of community, relationship, and helping people restore trust in themselves in order to heal.

-Marla Peterson was raised in the rural community of De Soto, Wisconsin, where she spent her childhood riding horses, working in the fields of the family farm and exploring the hills and valleys along the Mississippi River.
+Hello, my name is Marla.
+I am originally from the rural community of De Soto, Wisconsin, just across the Mississippi River from Lansing.
+I spent my childhood riding horses, working in the fields of the family farm and exploring the bluffs and valleys of the Driftless region.

-Marla believes in the power of community and connection, and is delighted to be supporting Dr. Burger and Driftless Integrative Psychiatry, in a place she cares so deeply about.
+I believe in the power of community and connection, and I am delighted to be supporting the mission of Driftless Integrative Psychiatry, in a place I care so deeply about.